jupyter/docker-stacks/docs/using/running.md

 ### Example 1

 This command pulls the `jupyter/scipy-notebook` image tagged `2025-02-12` from Quay.io if it is not already present on the local host.
-It then starts a container running Jupyter Server with the JupyterLab frontend and exposes the server on host port 8888.
+It then starts a container running a Jupyter Server with the JupyterLab frontend and exposes the server on host port 8888.
 The server logs appear in the terminal and include a URL to the server.

 ```bash